PBIlab/Power-BI-Report-Server/README.md

 * **PBIRS ConfigurationInfo.sql**: simple query to list the properties of your PBIRS
 * **PBIRS Change Execution Log Days Kept Property.sql**: simple query to change the retention policy of your PBIRS execution logs
 * **PBIRS Execution Log.sql**: simple query to retrieve the execution logs for your Paginated Reports and Power BI reports
-* **PBIRS Folder Structure.sql**: simple query with cte to verify your PBIRS folder structure
+* **PBIRS Folder Structure.sql**: simple query with CTE to verify your PBIRS folder structure
 * **PBIRS Folder Structure, Paginated Reports, Power BI Reports Security.sql**: simple query to check the security policies of your PBIRS Folders, Paginated Reports and Power BI reports

 ### Slide Deck